 The profile refers to the cross-section shape of the band.
 Your choice of the profile for your ring will depend on a couple of things:

 Firstly, do you want to match your engagement ring profile to give a sense of unity between the rings?
 You absolutely do not have to match it, but try to complement your existing ring’s shape.
 If you have a rounded engagement ring, a flat shape might not look right next to it.
-My engagement ring has a halo profile whereas my wedding ring has a court profile, but they work well together as both have a gentle curve.
-See this page for more information about the various profiles.
+My engagement ring has a halo (fully round) profile whereas my wedding ring has a court profile, but they work well together as both have a gentle curve.

 If you think you might wear your wedding ring on its own, matching your engagement ring is less important.
 Equally, you may have skipped the engagement ring altogether.
 So in this case, you can start from scratch and think about the modernity of the design you are after – flatter profiles tend to look more contemporary whereas softer and more curved shapes look more classic.
 Curved profiles trick the eye into thinking the band is slimmer, so your choice of profile can have an influence on the band width you choose.